 The Mathematics Department at Fulford School is made up of enthusiastic mathematicians, eager to spread both their passion for and understanding of the discipline of Mathematics.
 We endeavour to develop pupils who are inquisitive and who accept and tackle the challenges put before them.
 We strive to establish the confidence and necessary mathematical skills to produce clear solutions to problems encountered both in the Mathematics classroom and also in real life.

 Engaging and interactive lessons encourage students to discuss ideas and compare solutions.
 Kinaesthetic activities such as loop cards, jigsaws and treasure hunts ensure students are active participants in their own learning.
 Also, in line with recent changes to the curriculum, we place an increased emphasis on mathematical reasoning and problem solving in lessons.
-Students are also encouraged to make use of online resources to further develop their understanding of mathematical concepts; these websites are listed below and where passwords are required, these will be provided by class teachers.
+Students are encouraged to make use of online resources to develop their understanding of mathematical concepts further; these websites are listed below and where passwords are required, these will be provided by class teachers.